sustech-topology/TopCap/TopNN/README.md

 - Neural network models
   Three GRU-based classifiers are implemented for comparison.
-  - TopGRUClassifier: Combines GRU-encoded features with topological features.
+  - `TopGRUClassifier`: Combines GRU-encoded features with topological features.
-  - ZeroGRUClassifier: Uses GRU features concatenated with zero vectors in place of topological features.
+  - `ZeroGRUClassifier`: Uses GRU features concatenated with zero vectors in place of topological features.
-  - GRUClassifier: A standard GRU classifier, with optional initialisation based on weights from the other models.
+  - `GRUClassifier`: A standard GRU classifier, with optional initialisation based on weights from the other models.

 - Training & evaluation with cross-validation
   - The script uses k-fold cross-validation to train and evaluate the three models over multiple (20 by default) experiments.